emilybobbe/Vacation-Epicodus/README.md

 ## Description

-_This is vacation recommendation quiz built using HTML, Bootstrap, and JS.
+_This is a vacation recommendation quiz built using HTML, Bootstrap, and JS.
 I made commits regularly to ensure accurate details were being reported._

 ## Setup/Installation Requirements